ArKT-7/won-deployer/guide/English/prepare-en_t1.md

    ```
 2. **Checking if insatlled properly**

-   Close the PowerShell/Terminal you have open earlier:
+   1. Close the PowerShell/Terminal you have open earlier:

-   Open PowerShell/Terminal as an Administrator again and run the following command:
+   2. Open PowerShell/Terminal as an Administrator again and run the following command:

    ```shell
    won-deployer -h
    ```
+   >[!NOTE]
-   If installed properly then it gives an output else error so do installation again
+   > If installed properly then it gives an output else error so do installation again
+   > prefer seeing the visual guide down below

 ### [Next step: How to use](/guide/English/prepare-en_t2.md)